Recognition of affine-equivalent polyhedra by their natural developments: Refinement of the terminology

 We can now clarify the main problem studied in this article:

-\begin{probl} \emph{What additional conditions on natural developments of two polyhedra (besides the obvious condition of affine equivalence of the corresponding faces) guarantee affine equivalence of the polyhedra themselves or, conversely, guarantee that these polyhedra are not affine-equivalent?} \end{probl}
+\begin{probl} \emph{Given two combinatorially equivalent polyhedra~$P$ and~$P'$ in~$\mathbb{R}^3$ whose corresponding faces are co-affine, what additional conditions on natural developments of $P$ and~$P'$ guarantee that $P$ and~$P'$ are co-affine or, conversely, are not co-affine?} \end{probl}

 In Sections~\ref{sec3}--\ref{sec6} below we obtain partial solutions to Problem~\ref{main_probl} for some classes of polyhedra in Euclidean 3-space.
 Wherein, we will use the so-called Cayley--Menger determinants and their properties.
 Let us recall them in a formulation and notation convenient for us.